jeffpar/marc/README.md

  3. `cd` into your new `marc` directory and run `npm install`
  4. Test it: `node marc.js` should display usage instructions

+Keep your directory up-to-date with a periodic `git pull`.

-### Installing Node on Windows (The Hard Way)
+### Setting up Node on Windows

-When you don't have Administrator privileges:
+If you don't have Administrator privileges on Windows, you may not be able to install Node as shown above, but it's still possible to install it:

  1. From a CMD prompt, make a `nodejs` directory in `C:\ProgramData\Applications` (`mkdir nodejs`)
  2. From [https://nodejs.org/dist/v12.13.1/win-x64/](https://nodejs.org/dist/v12.13.1/win-x64/), download `node.exe` into `C:\ProgramData\Applications\nodejs`